-The park has extended access to the Skyline Trail leading up to Jefferson Point for Skyline Stargazing, a series of dates when the sky is best showcased from Natural Bridge State Park.
+The park has extended access to the Skyline Trail leading up to Jefferson Point for a Self-Guided Dark Sky Hike, a series of dates when the sky is best showcased from Natural Bridge State Park.
 The Skyline Trail features several elevated locations with low horizons for an unimpeded view.
 Dates for extended access are chosen based on their proximity to new moons, major lunar events, and astronomical events like meteor showers.
 Parking fees still apply and optical devices, like telescopes and binoculars, must be carried under your own power on the trail.
 Please be courteous and maintain social distancing.

 Enjoy an after-dark stroll along the illuminated Cedar Creek Trail and under the Natural Bridge.
-Luminary Nights at Natural Bridge State Park run two weekends in December: 12/10/21–12/12/21 AND 12/17/21–12/19/21 from 5pm-9pm.
+Luminary Nights at Natural Bridge State Park runs two weekends in December.
 Horse drawn carriage rides run each Sunday night with reservations required!

 April 22: International Dark Sky Week!
 Lyrids Meteor Shower, 9-11pm